thindil/steamsky/bin/doc/MODDING.md

   Pirates, Undead, Drones, Inquisition.
 - Priorities: Orders priorities for each crew member (player ship only).
 Must be in this same amount as skills of crew members.
-Each priority entry is Ordex`x`Piority where Order is: 1 - Piloting, 2 - Engineering, 3 - Operating guns, 4 - Repair ship, 5 - Manufacturing, 6 - Upgrading ship, 7 - Talking in bases, 8 - Healing wounded, 9 - Cleaning ship and Piority is 1 - Normal
-  piority, 2 - Highest priority (one per crew member)
+Each priority entry is Order`:`Piority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship and Piority is: Normal or Highest (one per crew member).